 When the Apple Watch came out in April 2015, it wasn't just a new Apple product: it was Apple's first entry into wearables, an entirely new market it had previously shied away from.
 Unfortunately, with no interface tradition to draw on, this made it very difficult for Apple to achieve the same levels of intuitive user-friendliness it had managed with the Mac and the iOS devices.

 Instead, Apple forged new interface methods, and new ways of controlling the device.
-There are mutiple input methods - a touchscreen, which is sensitive to two degrees of pressure, two hardware buttons, and voice control - and numerous third-party apps that take a varying approach to a design language that, even after the launch of the Apple Watch Series 2, has yet to fully settle down.
+There are multiple input methods - a touchscreen, which is sensitive to two degrees of pressure, two hardware buttons, and voice control - and numerous third-party apps that take a varying approach to a design language that has yet to fully settle down.

 Use the Digital Crown to navigate

 When people first started to use the Apple Watch, they found themselves wanting a Home button like the one below the screen on the iPhone and iPad.
 But there's already a home button: the Digital Crown.
 Pressing the Digital Crown performs actions similar to the Home button on your iPhone: tap it once to go back to the Home screen, or press and hold it to activate Siri.